LG will shut down smartphone business in July to focus on smart home, robotics

 "LG Rollable is no longer a part of our product strategy going forward," LG spokesman Ken Hong told CNET.

 LG said it will continue to sell current phone inventory, and it will provide service, support and software updates for customers of existing mobile devices for "a period of time, which will vary by region."
-The company's US business didn't immediately respond to a request for information about how long it will support US-based customers.
+The company's US business said "additional details on software updates will be provided in the near future."

+Meanwhile, the big US carriers said they'll continue to support LG phone users.

+A spokesman for AT&T said in a statement that the wireless provider is "aware of LG's decision to exit the mobile business," adding that "as a commitment to our customers, we'll continue to support those using LG devices on our network as LG makes this transition."

 "Moving forward, LG will continue to leverage its mobile expertise and develop mobility-related technologies such as 6G to help further strengthen competitiveness in other business areas," the company said in a statement.
 "Core technologies developed during the two decades of LG's mobile business operations will also be retained and applied to existing and future products."